-In many applications of machine learning, a large number of variables are considered.
-Motivated by machine learning of interacting particle systems, we consider the situation when the number of input variables goes to infinity.
-First, we continue the recent investigation of the mean field limit of kernels and their reproducing kernel Hilbert spaces, completing the existing theory.
-Next, we provide results relevant for approximation with such kernels in the mean field limit, including a representer theorem.
-Finally, we use these kernels in the context of statistical learning in the mean field limit, focusing on Support Vector Machines.
-In particular, we show mean field convergence of empirical and infinite-sample solutions as well as the convergence of the corresponding risks.
-On the one hand, our results establish rigorous mean field limits in the context of kernel methods, providing new theoretical tools and insights for large-scale problems.
-On the other hand, our setting corresponds to a new form of limit of learning theory literature.
+In many applications of machine learning, a large number of variables are consid-1 ered.
+Motivated by machine learning of interacting particle systems, we consider 2 the situation when the number of input variables goes to infinity.
+First, we continue 3 the recent investigation of the mean field limit of kernels and their reproducing 4 kernel Hilbert spaces, completing the existing theory.
+Next, we provide results 5 relevant for approximation with such kernels in the mean field limit, including 6 a representer theorem.
+Finally, we use these kernels in the context of statistical 7 learning in the mean field limit, focusing on Support Vector Machines.
+In particu-8 9 lar, we show mean field convergence of empirical and infinite-sample solutions as 10 well as the convergence of the corresponding risks.
+On the one hand, our results 11 establish rigorous mean field limits in the context of kernel methods, providing new theoretical tools and insights for large-scale problems.
+On the other hand, our 12 setting corresponds to a new form of limit of learning problems, which seems to 13 have not been investigated yet in the statistical learning theory literature.
+14

-1 Introduction
+15 1 Introduction

-Models with many variables play an important role in many fields of mathematical and physical sciences.
-In this context, going to the limit of infinitely many variables is an important analysis and modeling approach.
-Interacting particle systems are a classic example; these are usually modeled as dynamical systems describing the temporal evolution of many interacting objects.
-In physics, such systems were first investigated in the context of gas dynamics, cf. [1].
-Since even small volumes of gases typically contain an enormous number of molecules, a microscopic modeling approach quickly becomes infeasible and one considers the evolution of densities instead [2].
-In the past decades, interacting particle systems arising from many different domains have been considered, for example, animal movement (inter alia swarms of birds, schools of fish, colonies of microorganisms) [3, 4], social and political dynamics [5, 6], crowd modeling and control (pedestrian movement, gathering at large events like football games or concerts) [7-9], swarms of robots [10-12] or vehicular traffic (in particular, traffic jams) [13].
-There is now a vast literature on such applications, and we refer to the surveys [14-16] as starting points.
-A prototypical example of such a system is given by $\dot{x}i = \frac{1}{M} \sum{j=1}^{M} \phi(x_i, x_j)(x_j - x_i)$ , for $i = 1, \ldots, M$ , where $M \in \mathbb{N}+$ particles or agents are modelled by their state $x_i \in \mathbb{R}^d$ , $i = 1, \ldots, M$ , evolving according to some interaction rule $\phi : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}$ .
-Typical questions then concern the long-term behavior of such systems, and the surveys is a strength of such as strength in the concern the long-term behavior of such systems, in particular, emergent phenomena like consensus or alignment [17].
-While first-principles modeling has been very successful for interacting particle systems in physical domains, using this approach to model the interaction rules in complex domains like social and opinion dynamics, pedestrian and animal movement or vehicular traffic, can be problematic.
-Therefore, learning interaction rules from data has been recently intensively investigated, for example, in the pioneering works [18, 19].
-The data consists typically of (sampled) trajectories of the particle states, potentially with measurement noise, and the goal is to learn a good approximation of the interaction rule $\phi$ .
+Models with many variables play an important role in many fields of mathematical and physical 16 sciences.
+In this context, going to the limit of infinitely many variables is an important analysis and 17 18 modeling approach.
+A classic example are interacting particle systems; these are usually modeled 19 as dynamical systems describing the temporal evolution of many interacting objects.
+In physics, 20 such systems were first investigated in the context of gas dynamics, cf. [11].
+Since even small volumes of gases typically contain an enormous number of molecules, a microscopic modeling 21 approach quickly becomes infeasible and one considers the evolution of densities instead [12].
+22 In the past decades, interacting particle systems arising from many different domains have been 23 considered, for example, animal movement [4, 23], social and political dynamics [31, 10], crowd 24 modeling and control [17, 15, 1], swarms of robots [28, 27, 13] or vehicular traffic [32].
+There 25 is now a vast literature on such applications, and we refer to the surveys [26, 33, 21] as starting points.
+A prototypical example of such a system is given by $\dot{x}i = \frac{1}{M} \sum{j=1}^{M} \phi(x_i, x_j)(x_j - x_i)$, for 26 27 i = 1, ..., M, where $M \in \mathbb{N}+$ particles or agents are modelled by their state $x_i \in \mathbb{R}^d$, i = 1, ..., M, evolving according to some interaction rule $\phi : \mathbb{R}^d \times \mathbb{R}^d \to \mathbb{R}$.
+Typical questions then concern the 28 29 long-term behavior of such systems, in particular, emergent phenomena like consensus or alignment 30 [9].
+While first-principles modeling has been very successful for interacting particle systems in 31 physical domains, using this approach to model the interaction rules in complex domains like social 32 and opinion dynamics, pedestrian and animal movement or vehicular traffic, can be problematic.
+33 Therefore, learning interaction rules from data has been recently intensively investigated, for example, 34 35 in the pioneering works [6, 25].
+The data consists typically of (sampled) trajectories of the particle states, potentially with measurement noise, and the goal is to learn a good approximation of the 36 interaction rule φ .
+37

-37th Conference on Neural Information Processing Systems (NeurIPS 2023).
+Submitted to 37th Conference on Neural Information Processing Systems (NeurIPS 2023).
+Do not distribute.